Formerly a health news editor and staff writer

 I want to get science out of the laboratory and in front of fresh eyes.

-I now write full-time for Live Science, and you
+I'm the health channel editor for Live Science, and you

 can also find my byline in The Scientist Magazine,